Heat Stress and Its Safety Measures

 How does heat stress start?

 As the air and skin temperatures normalize, radiation stops working.
 Convection is no longer possible since the circulating air is now warm rather than cool.
 Conduction is not possible if there is nothing cool to contact.
 In addition, if the air is humid, sweat will not evaporate.
 Heat stress is likely at temperatures between 85 and 95 degrees Fahrenheit, with humidity levels ranging from 30 to 60%.
 Workers are in even more danger when the temperature goes beyond 95 degrees F and the humidity rises above 60%.
-Due to exposure to high temperatures workers develop heat rash, heat cramps, heat exhaustion, or heat stroke which can cost workers life.
+Due to exposure to high temperatures, workers develop heat rash, heat cramps, heat exhaustion, or heat stroke, which can cost workers’ lives.

-Employees should take additional efforts to prevent heat stress, especially while working in warm weather or outside.
+Employees should make additional efforts to heat stress prevention in the workplace, especially while working in warm weather or outside.
 When people cannot control their internal body temperature, they become ill from it.
 Sweating is a natural method to cool down in hot weather.
 Sometimes, sweating alone isn’t enough.
 A very sweaty workout, excessive heat, and little to no ventilation are examples of such scenarios.
 Medical conditions and medications may also reduce a person’s tolerance to heat.

 From 2001 to 2010, 20 states in the US recorded a total of about 28,000 heat-related hospitalizations.
 Here are some of the reasons heat illnesses can occur in workplaces.